weatherlink/weatherlink.github.io/_pages/index.md

     url: "/v2-api"
     btn_label: "View Documentation"
     btn_class: "btn--primary"
+  - title: "AirLink Local API"
+    excerpt: "Documentation for the AirLink Local API.<br><br>The AirLink Local API can be used to get current conditions directly from an AirLink device using a REST API."
+    image_path: /assets/vendor/weatherlink/images/stock_photo_1.jpg
+    url: "/airlink-local-api"
+    btn_label: "View Documentation"
+    btn_class: "btn--primary"
   - title: "WeatherLink Live Local API"
     excerpt: "Documentation and samples demonstrating the use of the WeatherLink Live Local API.<br><br>The WeatherLink Live Local API can be used to get current conditions directly from a WeatherLink Live device using a REST API as well as receive real-time data broadcasts over UDP."
     image_path: /assets/vendor/weatherlink/images/stock_photo_1.jpg